pivotal/LicenseFinder/README.md

 rebar_deps_dir: './rebar_deps'
 ```

-If you set `decisions_file`, you won't have to pass it to every CLI command.

-Read on to learn about how `gradle_command` is used on gradle projects.

 ### Gradle Projects

 You need to install the license gradle plugin:
 [https://github.com/hierynomus/license-gradle-plugin](https://github.com/hierynomus/license-gradle-plugin)

-LicenseFinder assumes that gradle is in your shell's command path and can be
-invoked by just calling `gradle`.
-If you must invoke gradle some other way
-(e.g., with a custom `gradlew` script), pass `--gradle_command` to
-`license_finder` or `license_finder report`.

 By default, `license_finder` will report on gradle's "runtime" dependencies.
 If
 you want to generate a report for some other dependency configuration (e.g.